grafana/grafana/docs/sources/variables/formatting-multi-value-variables.md

 ## Multi-value variables with a Prometheus or InfluxDB data source

 InfluxDB and Prometheus use regex expressions, so the same variable would be interpolated as `(host1|host2|host3)`.
-Every value would also be regex escaped if not, a value with a regex control character would break the regex expression.
+Every value would also be regex escaped.
+If not, a value with a regex control character would break the regex expression.

 ## Multi-value variables with an Elastic data source